kevbuh/foodie/README.md

 1. Get permission from the arena and the concessions stands.
 2. How to pay the runners?
 3. What happens if there is no wifi or cellular data?

+Road Map:
+CU Arena -> Ball Arena -> All arenas in CO -> All in the US -> All in the world

 # Features